Research Project Descriptions

 Project Goals:

-Microgyroscopes are used in a variety of fields including military, automotive, guidance, and consumer products.
-By taking advantage of small size, high precision, highly reliable, and low-cost MEMS technology, the performance of microgyroscopes has steadily improved over the past two decades as shown in Figure 1.
-Currently, there are very few micro-gyroscopes with resolution as low as one-degree/hr [1].
-However, it is still necessary to develop a microgyroscope with resolution below 1 degree/hr for inertial grade sensing.
-This project aims to develop a microgyroscope which is capable of meeting the target resolution and bias stability of sub-one-degree/hr.
-The micro-gyroscope will be integrated in a high-level vacuum package with superior temperature and shock immunity which is being developed under a DARPA project.
+Micro-gyroscopes are used in the variety of fields including military, automotive, guidance, and consumer products.
+Micromachined gyroscopes have been developed for some of these applications.
+By taking advantage of small size, high precision, highly reliable, and low cost MEMS technology, the performance of micro-gyroscopes has steadily improved over the past two decades.
+Currently there are a number of “near inertial grade” micro-gyroscopes with resolution from one to tens of degrees/hr [1-3].
+However, it is still necessary to develop a micro-gyroscope with resolution below 1 degree/hr for “inertial grade” sensing.
+This project aims to develop a micro-gyroscope which is capable of meeting the target resolution and bias stability of sub-one-degree/hr.
+The micro-gyroscope will be integrated in a high level vacuum package with superior temperature and shock immunity which is being developed under a DARPA project.

 Faculty Advisor: Edward T Zellers (EHS)